saturnlighting/literature-review/README.md

 Whole-year method using ORs
 </td>
 <td style="text-align:left;">
+The drop in cycling levels after dark was substantially greater in unlit locations, compared with lit locations.
 A non linear relationship was found between relative brightness at a location at night and the reduction in cyclists after-dark.
 </td>
 </tr>
 <tr>